CHE Navigate

 More information

-In advance of the pre-enrollment period, we will share resources and instructions through Canvas, Cornell’s learning management system.
+In advance of the July enrollment period, we will share resources and instructions through CHE Navigate on Canvas, Cornell’s learning management system.
 You can also schedule an individual meeting with a college advisor from Student and Career Development.

 All students will be automatically enrolled in the introductory course required for their major.
-You can review the curriculum sheet for your major to start planning out the rest of your schedule.
+To see your degree requirements and start planning out the rest of your schedule click on your major from the list of Undergraduate Degrees and then click "Curriculum" to see your degree requirements.

 Orientation